teamreflex/ChallongePHP/README.md

 $tournament = $challonge->fetchTournament('challongephptest');
 ```

+## API Updates
+Challonge does not lock their API and has been consistently adding new fields to objects, thus breaking strongly typed DTOs.

+As of 3.0.4, all three DTOs have been marked to ignore missing fields.
+If Challonge adds a new field, it will no longer throw a `DataTransferObjectError`, but the DTO will also however not contain that new field.

+## Documentation
 As the package is fully type-hinted, everything should be self documenting, however there is documentation in the wiki.

 ## Contact